Sanotsch2003/MiPro-XG-V1/README.md

 - Implement support for **hardware timers** and a **VGA controller**.
 - Extend the **debug mode** and fully integrate hardware/software interrupts.
-- Add additional MMIO examples and detailed documentation.
+- Add additional MMIO components.

 ---